venkatesh10s/STUDENT-MANAGEMENT-SYSTEM/README.md

 ## Features Covered

-✅ Add new student (ID, Name, Course)
+1. Add new student (ID, Name, Course)
-✅ View all student records
+2. View all student records
-✅ Search a student by ID
+3. Search a student by ID
-✅ Delete a student by ID
+4. Delete a student by ID
-✅ Mark attendance by date
+5. Mark attendance by date
-✅ View attendance record
+6. View attendance record
-✅ Add subject-wise marks
+7. Add subject-wise marks
-✅ View student grades
+8. View student grades
-✅ Auto-save data in file using serialization

 ## How to Run This Project